Noah-Huppert/resume/README.md

 provided before my resume can be built.
 See the [Setup](#setup) section for more details.

-Once personal contact information has been provided the `.tex` file must be transformed into a more viewable format.
+Once personal contact information has been provided the `resume.tex` file must be transformed into a more viewable format.
 See the [Building](#building) section for more information.

 This repository also provides some additional spell check related make targets.
 Be sure to learn how to use these in the [Spell Check](#spell-check) section.